 Waite, S. (2011).
 Teaching and learning outside the classroom: Personal values, alternative pedagogies and standards.
 Education 3-13, 39(1), 65-82.

 Waite, S., Bølling, M., & Bentsen, P. (2016).
-Are we comparing apples and pears?: A conceptual framework for understanding forms of outdoor learning by comparing English Forest Schools and Danish udeskole.
+Comparing apples and pears?: A conceptual framework for understanding forms of outdoor learning through comparison of English Forest Schools and Danish udeskole.
 Environmental Education Research: ECER Mini